thehyve/fairspace/workspace/README.md

 * Minio
 Setting for minio should be in the section `minio`.
 See [Minio README](https://github.com/kubernetes/charts/blob/master/stable/minio/README.md) for more information on the specific settings

+## Upgrading installations
+Please note that some values in the chart have a random default.
+These work fine on first installation, but may break upgrades of the chart, as the random values may be computed again.

+Other properties may contain default values, which is not advised to use.
+For those reasons it is strongly advised to define values for at least the following properties:

+* `hyperspace.keycloak.password`
+* `hyperspace.keycloak.clientSecret`
+* `minio.accessKey`
+* `minio.secretKey`